Gronis/mgba/README.md

 	cmake -DCMAKE_PREFIX_PATH=`brew --prefix qt5` ..
 	make

+MacOs installs qt6 by default, so if you get weird errors, try to unlink qt:
+	brew unlink qt

 Note that you should not do a `make install` on macOS, as it will not work properly.

 #### Windows developer building